Stimulants and Alcohol: A Common But Dangerous Mix

 Alcohol and stimulants have opposing effects and both affect our CNS.
 This causes many direct and indirect interactions between alcohol and different types of stimulants.
 Let’s further examine how alcohol clashes with certain stimulants.

-Alcohol and Prescription Stimulants
+Mixing Alcohol with Prescription Stimulants (like Adderall)

 Prescription stimulants are controlled medications that enhance brain activity.
 They are commonly used to treat conditions such as ADHD, narcolepsy.
 Sometimes they serve as a short-term treatment for obesity.
 Prescription stimulants are associated with risks such as misuse and overdose.